mymathmosaic/portfolio-laravel/README.md

 ### How to Install
 1. Clone the project
+2. Create `.env` file and copy content from `.env.example`
-2. Go to the project root directory and run `composer install` and `npm install`
+3. Go to the project root directory and run `composer install` (`composer install --ignore-platform-reqs`)
-3. Create `.env` file and copy content from `.env.example`
-4. Run `php artisan key:generate` from terminal
-5. Change database information in `.env`
-6. Run migrations by executing `php artisan migrate` , Then Run  `php artisan db:seed` to use faker settings in database,
-7. Start the project by running `php artisan serve`
+4. Navigate to the application directory and start Laravel Sail.
+Laravel Sail provides a simple command-line interface for interacting with Laravel's default Docker configuration:
+ `./vendor/bin/sail up`
+5. Once the application's Docker containers have been started, you can access the application in your web browser at: `http://localhost.`

 ### Demo
 ![MathMosaic](./public/img/portfolio-laravel.png)